High Negotiations Committee

 The chart also shows the classification of prime actors into five stances indicating the actor's support and contribution to inclusive nationalism for Syria, starting from the most committed (Core) to the least committed (Saboteur).

 Amount of influence of the High Negotiations Committee in the life of Syria, and its commitment to inclusive nationalism for Syria.

 - Determining the rank of the High Negotiations Committee according to the amount of its influence on life in Syria.
 As shown in the chart below, the High Negotiations Committee ranked 19th most influential prime actor.

 - Assessing and classifying the High Negotiations Committee according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that the High Negotiations Committee falls under the category of 'Core'.
-A prime actor assessed as Core is seen as wholly committed to inclusive nationalism for Syria.
+Of the 25 prime actors who participated in the assessments, more agreed that the High Negotiations Committee falls under the category of 'Builder & Solver'.
+A prime actor assessed as Builder & Solver is seen as wholly committed to inclusive nationalism for Syria.
 This is its mission.

 In response to the question, “How would you strengthen the High Negotiations Committee, a prime actor seen as fully committed to inclusive nationalism for Syria?”

 "Get them connected to the ground so the people feel represented by them."
 (233121)